Guiladg/HeLat-description/readme.md

 ## Capitalization

-The first letter of every sentence is capitalized.
+-  The first letter of every sentence is capitalized.
-The first letter of all proper nouns (names of people, cities, countries, places, etc.) is capitalized.
-If the name has mor than one word, all of them are capitalized in the first letter (e.g. Tel AƂiƂ).
+-  The first letter of all proper nouns (names of people, cities, countries, places, etc.) is capitalized.
+If the name has more than one word, all of them are capitalized in the first letter (e.g. Tel AƂiƂ).
-Titles are capitalized in every word.
+-  Titles are capitalized in every word.
-Religious festivals and national holidays are capitalized.
+-  Religious festivals and national holidays are capitalized.
-Letter names are capitalized.
+-  Letter names are capitalized.

 ## Abbreviations